-Meaning of Prejudice in Merriam Webster Dictionary:
+Meaning of Prejudice in Merriam-Webster Dictionary:

-Below are the meanings of prejudice by in Merriam Webster Dictionary
+Below are the meanings of prejudice by in Merriam-Webster Dictionary

 Darcy’s display of pride, at opening of the novel, causes prejudiced against him by Bennet families and others.
 He acts badly by refusing to dance with others and shows himself an unfriendly character.
-What other people do wrong is that they reveal his character by single interaction that is not enough to truly reveal him.
+What other people do wrong is that they reveal his character by a single interaction that is not enough to truly reveal him.

 Like other characters, Elizabeth also prejudices against him bit Elizabeth prejudice is stronger because of overhearing Darcy remarks when he rejects o dance with Elizabeth and says; “She is handsome but not pretty enough to tempt me”.
 Comments and false feeding of Mr. Wickham makes Elizabeth more prejudiced against Darcy.
 Therefore, Elizabeth rejects his first proposal and uses words like, arrogant, conceit, disdain for him that shows that how Elizabeth looks at him.

 - Introduction and background to Pride and Prejudice

 - Introduction to main characters in Pride and Prejudice

 - Character analysis of Fitzwilliam Darcy